thenexthub/Codira/docs/OptimizationTips.rst

 creating a wrapper struct that will hide the unused APIs and the optimizer will remove this overhead, but this wrapper will not solve the second problem.
-The Second problem is that Array has code for ensuring program safety and interaction with Objective-C. Swift checks if indexed accesses fall within the array bounds and when storing a value if the array storage needs to be extended.
+The Second problem is that Array has code for ensuring program safety and interaction with Objective-C. Codira checks if indexed accesses fall within the array bounds and when storing a value if the array storage needs to be extended.
 These runtime checks can slow things down.